Life Insurance Claim Delayed

-What should I do if I am experiencing a long delay with the life insurance company?
+What should I do if the insurance company keeps delaying my life insurance claim?

 How do insurance companies delay life insurance claims?

 Insurance companies like to play games with you.
 They will request the same information over and over and over again.
 You may have been asked to submit a death certificate three or four times.
 The request for the deceased's medical records is their biggest game.
 By contract, the insurance company is allowed to retrieve your loved one's medical records without your authorization.
 However, they will likely ask you for a certain doctor's records one month, another doctor's records the next month, and so forth.
 However, they typically already have all the medical records!

 Why do insurance companies delay life insurance claims?

 The primary tactic insurance companies employ to prevent paying claims is to delay payment on them until you get frustrated and give up.
 There is typically no legitimate reason to delay a claim, because if they had a basis to deny your claim, they would simply send you a denial letter within the week.
 They engage in a psychological warfare, and they have great success.
 You are distraught over the loss of your loved one, and the last thing that you want to have to deal with is fighting with a low-level insurance person.
 After they request the same information over and over, and after they ask for more medical records every month, the average person is just going to give up.
 Don't be one of the statistics.
 Retain a life insurance lawyer today.